rails/rails/guides/source/routing.md

 ### Routing concerns

 Routing Concerns allows you to declare common routes that can be reused inside others resources and routes.
+To define a concern:

 ```ruby
 concern :commentable do